Ampersand-ASL/asl-parrot/docs/parrot-deploy.md

 # Steps To Install

+Network setup:
+* Create two Security Groups, one that allows IAX/SSH inbound and the other that is outbound only (for network diagnostics)
+* Put the instance in a VPC/subnet that has IPv6 addressing enabled.
+* Put the instance on a subnet that has an IPv6 route to the internet.
+* Create two network interfaces, assigned to the two security groups respectively
+* Create two elastic IP addresses, one for normal IAX/SSH activity and one for network diagnostics.

 Create an EC2 instance:
-* Debian 13, arm-64 using t4g-small instance type
+* Debian 13, arm-64 using t4g-small instance type (t4g-micro being tested)
 * If you don't already have a keypair, create one called "parrot-1"
 * If necessary, download the private half of the keypair to ~/.ssh/parrot-1.pem so that you can log in using SSH.
-* Choose an appropriate security group for the new instance.
-Mine is called "Ampersand Server."
-(See below for specification of Security Group)
-* Put the instance in a VPC/subnet that has IPv6 addressing enabled.
-* Put the instance on a subnet that has an IPv6 route to the internet.
-* Auto-assign an IPv6 IP address to the instance (disabled by default).
+* Accept the default EBS size of 8G.
 * Wait for the instance to come up.

 If not created previously, get the public IPv4 address from the EC2 console.
 Use SSH to log into the new instance as admin: